vechain-energy/oracle.vechain.energy/reporter/README.md

 Each data feed has a corresponding [Cloudflare Durable Object](https://developers.cloudflare.com/durable-objects/).
 The `interval` setting determines how often (in seconds) the data from the `sources` is refreshed.

-Configuration access is protectd with an API-Key.
+Configuration access is protected with an API-Key.

-Each source should provide a JSON output.
+Each source is required to provide a JSON output.
 The numerical value is retrieved from a specified `path` in the source's output.

 ## Local Development